-In addition, for the following new standards, amended standards and interpretations adopted that have been issued but are not yet effective for annual periods beginning on or after January 1, 2019, the management has determined that the following would not have the potential effect for changes in the company's accounting policies and financial statements:
+Additionally, for the following new standards, amended standards and adopted interpretations that have been issued but are not yet effective for annual periods beginning on or after 1 January 2021.

+Management has assessed that the following would have no potential effect on changes in accounting policies and financial statements :

-IFRS 17 Insurance Contracts.
-This standard is a brand-new accounting standard for all types of insurance contracts, incl. for certain guarantees and financial instruments, covering rules for recognition and valuation, presentation and disclosure.
-The standard will replace the current standard for insurance contracts - IFRS 4.
-It establishes a new comprehensive model for insurance contracts accounting covering all relevant accounting aspects.
-It is not applicable to the business of the company.
-It was approved by the International Accounting Standards Board in May 2017.
-It is expected to enter into force on 01.01.2022, after adoption by a Commission Regulation (EU).
+- IFRS 17 Insurance Contracts (effective for annual periods beginning January 1, 2023, not adopted by the EC).
+This standard is an entirely new accounting standard for all types of insurance contracts, including certain guarantees and financial instruments, covering principles for their recognition, measurement, presentation and disclosure.
+The standard will replace the current standard for insurance contracts, IFRS 4.
+It establishes a new comprehensive model for accounting for insurance contracts covering all relevant accounting aspects.
+It is not applicable to the Company's operations.